About the Artist

 There is constantly so much I want to paint; it feels like an ongoing backlog of ideas waiting to be brought to life.

 It’s an incredibly sensory experience and always sparks creativity.
 Inspiration also comes quickly from everyday life.
 A flower I notice, a bird I think of painting, or even a conversation with someone.
 One idea often leads to another, and a whole scene begins to form.
+All of that mixed with letting my imagination run wild, which has always been an easy thing for me.

 What mediums do you work with?
 Have you explored others?